Links

 1999 after eight years of regular and fill-in work at the station.

-Michael has been a fan of John Peel radio show since the early 90’s,
+After being a fan of John Peel's radio show since the early 90’s,

-and it was always a goal of Michael’s to have a show where he could
+it was always a goal of Michael’s to have a show where he could break

-break format barriers and play whatever sounded good.
-Music
+format barriers and play whatever sounded good.
+Music For Listeners

-For Listeners is not a rip-off of Peel’s show, but more of a companion.
+is not a rip-off of Peel’s show, but more of a companion.
+John Peel

-John Peel was always the place to hear new music, and MFL carries
+was always the place to hear new music, and MFL tries to carry on

-on the tradition of anything goes.
-From Brian Eno to Beethoven, to
+the tradition of anything goes.
+From Brian Eno to Beethoven, to the

 it became the first show of its kind on KRTU.